 After going through three years of law school and talking to many law students and lawyers from around the country (and world), I have several ideas, thoughts, and changes that law schools can implement to bolster the image of the legal profession, to improve the law school experience, to challenge the status quo, to create better lawyers, and to prepare lawyers for a rapidly changing workforce with emerging technologies.

-1. Understand the importance of diversity and inclusion.
+1. Understand the importance and need for diversity, equity, and inclusion.
 We need diversity of thought, of perspectives, of backgrounds, and of experiences from not only the students, but also the faculty and professors.
 We need classes that encourage discussion and open dialogues of controversial subjects such as police brutality, systemic racism, the prison industrial complex, policing, and mass incarceration.
 You can’t include a race and diversity class and gloss over the sensitive topics just because they’re uncomfortable.
 They’re necessary to shift the narrative on race, law, and inequality and to shed light on the social, economic, and political forces that exacerbate these injustices.
 These kinds of classes should be required as part of the 1L curriculum and should not be taken as a C/NC class.
 That doesn’t exactly scream commitment to diversity; it just lets you check off a box.
-In many law schools, women comprise more than 50% of the student body (but the number significantly dwindles when talking about women in leadership), but ethnic minorities (in the student body and faculty) are still sorely underrepresented — this speaks to yet another problem in the legal field: access (scholarships, outreach, pipeline, mentors).
+In many law schools, women comprise more than 50% of the student body (but the number significantly dwindles when talking about women in leadership), but ethnic minorities (in the student body and faculty) are still sorely underrepresented — this speaks to yet another problem in the legal field: access (scholarships, outreach, pipeline, mentors, etc.).

 2. Offer study abroad options.
 Over the last several decades, with the rise of specialization, globalization, and an increasingly regulatory environment both at home and abroad (e.g., GDPR), the practice of law has become much more international in scope.
 Schools should encourage studying abroad during law school so lawyers understand different legal systems around the world, learn new languages, gain country-specific expertise, develop a broader perspective on international law, and expand their international network.
 The academic, professional, and personal benefits are immense and endless.